mui/material-ui/CONTRIBUTING.md

 In this case, the file you need to edit is `docs/src/pages/demos/buttons/buttons.md`, and I'm going to add a description about SuperButtons.

 Changes should only be applied to the english version e.g. only `app-bar.md` and not `app-bar-de.md`.
-For contributions concerning translations read the [section about translations](#Translations).
+For contributions concerning translations please read the [section about translations](#Translations).

 ```diff